UppASD/UppASD-manual/content/input.rst

 Input files
 ===========

-This chapter collects the UppASD input file formats and keyword reference.
-Use the sections below to navigate between the minimal inputs, core file formats, advanced alloy setups, and keyword tables.
+This chapter covers the essential input file formats and core keywords you need to run a simulation.
+For optional physics modules and protocols, see the Simulation modules chapter.
+For algorithmic details and advanced methods, see Theory and Methods.

+**File Formats and Setup**

+Core file formats and structure for defining your system:

+- :doc:`input-core-files`
+- :doc:`input-random-alloys`

+**Basic Simulation Parameters**

+Essential parameters for setting up a simulation (system, Hamiltonian, simulation control):

+- :doc:`input-keywords-system`
+- :doc:`input-keywords-hamiltonian`
+- :doc:`input-keywords-simulation`

+**Measurement and Observables**

+Define what to measure during simulations:

+- :doc:`input-keywords-observables`

 .. toctree::
    :maxdepth: 2
+   :hidden:

    input-core-files
    input-random-alloys